darkecology/darkeco-dataset/README.md

 The data directory, when populated, has this structure:
 ```
 data/
 ├── meta/           # metadata
 ├── profiles/       # profile data
 ├── scans/          # scan-level time series
 ├── 5min/           # 5-minute time series
 └── daily/          # daily time series
 ```

 The `meta` subfolder is distributed with this repo and contains [NEXRAD radar station metadata](data/meta/nexrad-stations.csv).
 All other data files must be downloaded separately.
-The remaining four subfolders correspond to the four types of data products:
+The remaining subfolders correspond to the four types of data products:

 * **[Profile data](https://darkecology.github.io/dataset/profiles/)**: Vertical profiles of biological activity for each radar scan.
 The most detailed data.
-* **[Scan-level time series](https://darkecology.github.io/dataset/time-series/#scan-level-time-series)**: Time series of biological activity for each radar station at irregular time intervals of 4-10 minutes corresponding to original radar scans.
+* **[Scan-level time series](https://darkecology.github.io/dataset/time-series/#scan-level-time-series)**: Time series of biological activity for each radar station at irregular time intervals of 4-10 minutes corresponding to the times of the original radar scans.
 * **[5-minute time series](https://darkecology.github.io/dataset/time-series/#5-minute-time-series)**: Time series of biological activity for each radar station at 5-minute time intervals.
-* **[Daily time series](https://darkecology.github.io/dataset/daily/)**: Time series of biological activity for each radar station at daily time step.
+* **[Daily time series](https://darkecology.github.io/dataset/daily/)**: Time series of biological activity for each radar station at a daily time step.

 Read the [documentation](https://darkecology.github.io/dataset/) for details of these data products.
-In addition to the `data` folder, the repo has other top-level folders for [`scripts`](scripts) and [`schemas`](schemas), the latter of which has data schemas using [Frictionless Table Schema](https://specs.frictionlessdata.io//table-schema/).
+In addition to the `data` folder, the repo has top-level folders for [`scripts`](scripts) and [`schemas`](schemas).

 ## Downloads

 Data files can be downloaded from either Zenodo or UMass.
-Larger files can take minutes to hours download, so you may prefer one of the archives based on download performance.
+Some files can take tens of minutes to hours download, so you may prefer one of the sources based on download performance.
 Time series data files cover the entire time period from 1995-2022, while the raw profile data is distributed by year.

 ### Time Series Data